For the summer of 2014, WDI offered two types of internships:

 Student safety is of primary importance.
 WDI follows the Ross School of Business' policy re. student international travel.
 WDI does NOT support internship projects in countries that are on the US Dept. of State Travel Warning List: http://travel.state.gov/travel/cis_pa_tw/tw/tw_1764.html.
 As you review your internship options, please check and revisit this link periodically as world events develop.
 Also consider the long-term stability of your country of interest in general as we will not be able to give a final approval for departure if the country's status changed between January and your departure date.

 If you are an international student, an internship in your home country is not encouraged.
 Our mission is to provide challenging new international experiences, therefore working in your home country generally will not be considered an "international" experience.
 We may make an exception on a case-by-case basis.
 If you feel you have a compelling project proposal, please send an email to WDI-Internships@umich.edu as early as possible.

 2. WDI-Partnership Internship Projects.

 Internship projects are co-defined and scoped by WDI and its partners.
 Projects may be with large, medium, or small companies, with non-governmental organizations (NGOs) or start-ups.
 Projects in the past included expansion strategies, new business development, impact assessment, market research, micro finance, pricing, development of a CSR policy, social media marketing, etc.

 We are currently in the process of developing projects for 2015.
 Project descriptions are typically posted mid-January preceding the summer internship.
-Click here to see partners and locations offered last year.
+Click here to see partners and locations offered this year.